 While I wished to be pregnant and couldn’t wait to be parenting I could only deal with my here and now of the time, which was a woman, doing everything medically required to get pregnant.
 So many friends encouraged me to buy, get organized for a baby but I didn’t want to take that excitement or milestone away from Alex or myself when we eventually did find out we were successfully pregnant.
 By not having physical reminders or buying for what didn’t exist yet helped me stay focused on the task at hand which was, getting through the morning blood test, the afternoon scan the week or so of hormone injections the implantation and the later waiting for results.
 I took it day by day week-by-week month by month which made it much more emotionally manageable.

-That’s not to say there was no sadness during the process if that little ball of sadness made its way up and out of my tear ducts I’d let it out and feel so much better for it.
+That’s not to say there was no sadness during the process if that little ball of sadness made its way up and out of my tear ducts I’d let it out and feel so much better for it!
+However,

 Remembering there were others whose trials were far greater than mine gave me perspective and stopped me from spiraling out of emotional control.

-The photos included in this post were taken during the time we were trying and traveling, my little hormone injections traveled everywhere with me without fail.
-When I look back on our travel photos from 2013-2015 it immediately reminds me of the 2 year struggle with fertility and really how blessed we are, the woman in these pictures had hope.
+The photos included in this post were taken during the time we were trying and traveling.
+My little hormone injections traveled everywhere with me without fail.
+When I look back on our travel photos from 2013-2015 it immediately reminds me of the 2 year struggle with fertility the pain, the stress and a lot of tears but it also reminds me of how really blessed I am to be living, the woman in these pictures had hope.